env0-labs/env0.terminal/docs/env0.terminal.unity.RESET.md

+This is an instruction set for you to refer to in our interaction in this chat.

 # 🧼 RESET.md — Project Baseline (C# Logic Engine)

 This document captures the known-good state of env0.core’s **C# terminal logic engine** as of the latest stable reset.